nf-core/website/markdown/developers/sync.md

 # Merging automated PRs

-When a new release of tools is created, each pipeline will get an automated pull-request (PR) opened to merge the changes to the template into the pipeline.
+When a new release of tools is created, each pipeline will get an automated pull-request (PR) opened to merge the changes stored in the template into the pipeline.

 If there are no merge conflicts on the PR, then that's great!
 If you are happy with the changes, feel free to just merge it into the `dev` branch directly.